 7. Surface Finish and Grades

-Surface finishing greatly influences the aesthetics and function of the part.
+Surface finishing greatly influences the part’s aesthetics and function.
 The choice of surface grade will depend on the end-use application, ranging from Grade-1 (Utility) to Grade-5 (Superior).

-Industry Insight: Grade-5 finishes are typically used for consumer products where appearance is critical, while Grade-1 is sufficient for internal components or industrial parts.
+Industry Insight: Grade-5 finishes are typically used for consumer products with critical appearance, while Grade-1 is sufficient for internal components or industrial parts.

 8. Thermal Management in Design

-For applications like automotive or electronics, heat dissipation is critical.
+Heat dissipation is critical for applications like automotive or electronics.
 Optimizing the design with ribs and fins improves thermal management.
-Aluminum is a preferred material due to its high thermal conductivity, making it ideal for parts like heat sinks and enclosures.
+Aluminum is preferred due to its high thermal conductivity, making it ideal for parts like heat sinks and enclosures.

 9. Sustainability in Die Casting Design